Weapon H: Journey to Weirdworld

-Weapon H was against the imprisonment of Morgan le Fay despite Dr. Carrie Espinoza's claim that she is the most dangerous sorceress who ever lived.
-When Weapon H starts to go on the attack, Angel states that she had no knowledge of what Roxxon was doing with Morgan le Fay -- who in turn advises Weapon H not to listen to Angel's lies.
-After revealing parts of her backstory, Morgan le Fay states that she found a way to tame the Skrullduggers until Roxxon invaded, took her captive, destroyed her palace, and caused the Skrullduggers to run wild.
-As Angel tries to prevent Weapon H and Blake from falling into Morgan le Fay's control, Morgan mesmerizes them, claiming that she can cure Blake, and reveals Weapon H's true and full identity of Clayton Cortez (not just "someone named Clayton").
-Dr. Espinoza then has a soldier named Granville open the door, enabling the Skrullduggers to get in.
-After Weapon H blocks the entrance against the Skrullduggers, Morgan le Fay exposes the fact that Angel is actually Black Widow's clone using an Image Inducer, and claims that Captain America sent the clone to spy on Weapon H. Morgan still has Weapon H under her control and regains control of the Skrullduggers.
-After destroying the facility, Morgan le Fay leads a mind-controlled Weapon H and the Skrullduggers in an attempt at taking over the world.
+Weapon H was against the imprisonment of Morgan le Fay despite Espinoza's claim that she is the most dangerous sorceress who ever lived.
+When Weapon H starts to go on the attack, Angel states that she had no knowledge of what Roxxon was doing with Morgan le Fay—who advises Weapon H not to listen to Angel's lies.
+After revealing parts of her backstory, Morgan le Fay states that she found a way to tame the Skrullduggers until Roxxon invaded, took her captive, and caused the Skrullduggers to run wild.
+As Angel tries to prevent Weapon H and Blake from falling into Morgan's control, Morgan mesmerizes them, claiming that she can cure Blake, and reveals Weapon H's true and full identity of Clayton Cortez.
+Espinoza then has a soldier named Granville open the door, enabling the Skrullduggers to get in.
+After Weapon H blocks the entrance against the Skrullduggers, Morgan le Fay exposes that Angel is Black Widow's clone using an Image Inducer, and claims that Captain America sent the clone to spy on Weapon H. Morgan still has Weapon H under her control and regains control of the Skrullduggers.
+After destroying the facility, Morgan leads a mind-controlled Weapon H and the Skrullduggers in an attempt at taking over the world.

-Now under Morgan le Fay's control, Weapon H leads the attack on the Inaku village, where Morgan le Fay's appearance surprises Korg and Titania.
+Now under Morgan le Fay's control, Weapon H leads the attack on the Inaku village.
 As Morgan le Fay is a queen to the Inaku, they assist Weapon H in attacking Korg and Titania.
-As Weapon H faces off against Korg, Black Widow/Angel works to get Sonia to get through to Weapon H. Dario Agger takes control of the transmission, stating that he has a map to an escape route for them to use, only to lead them into a box canyon.
-After knocking out Dario, Sonia takes a speeder and heads to Weirdworld to get to Weapon H. After breaking free from Morgan le Fay's mind-control, Weapon H briefly leaves Weirdworld and returns to have Dario disarm the gun so that he could save the world and his own skin.
+As Weapon H faces off against Korg, Angel works to get Sonia to get through to Weapon H. Dario Agger takes control of the transmission, stating that he has a map to an escape route for them to use, only to lead them into a box canyon.
+After knocking out Agger, Sonia takes a speeder and heads to Weirdworld to get to Weapon H. After breaking free from Morgan le Fay's mind-control, Weapon H briefly leaves Weirdworld and returns to have Agger disarm the gun so that he could save the world and his own skin.